 The middle ( 25%-75% of the book)

-The highlight of this section (for me) was the author exploring Ananya’s thoughts and feelings post breakup, and I must say that it was very well done.
-She has brought out the self doubt and anguish that follows the heartbreak of a young girl – very well.
+The highlight of this section (for me) was the author exploring Ananya’s thoughts and feelings post breakup, and I must say that it was well done.
+She has brought out the self doubt and anguish that follows the heartbreak of a young girl really well.

 However, in-spite of that – this part dragged for me.
 Mostly because, the pace slowed down, and there was too much of Ananya, and not enough of Arjun.